-Bruno Feunou is a Senior Analyst at the Bank of Canada’s Financial Markets Department.
+Bruno Feunou is a Research Advisor at the Bank of Canada’s Financial Markets Department.
 Before this position at the Bank of Canada, he worked at Duke University as a post-doc associate.
 He completed his Ph.D-Degree at the University of Montreal.
 During his thesis, he was supported by several Grants including IFM2, Banque Laurentienne, CIREQ and CREST.
 He also studied Mathematics and Statistics at several universities in Africa including the University of Dschang, Yaoundé I, ISSEA of Yaoundé and ENSEA of Abidjan.
 In these studies, he was supported by a grant from the European Union to study Statistics and Econometrics.

 We estimate a continuous-time model with stochastic volatility and dynamic crash probability for the S&P 500 index and find that market illiquidity dominates other factors in explaining the stock market crash risk.
 While the crash probability is time-varying, its dynamic depends only weakly on return variance once we include market illiquidity as an economic variable in the model.

 We introduce a new framework that facilitates term structure modeling with both positive interest rates and flexible time-series dynamics but that is also tractable, meaning amenable to quick and robust estimation.